ffund/compe-design-project/lab2/input-output.md

 <div style="max-width:1280px"><div style="position:relative;padding-bottom:56.25%"><iframe id="kaltura_player" src="https://cdnapisec.kaltura.com/p/1674401/sp/167440100/embedIframeJs/uiconf_id/23435151/partner_id/1674401?iframeembed=true&playerId=kaltura_player&entry_id=1_s6ea7u42&flashvars[streamerType]=auto&amp;flashvars[localizationCode]=en&amp;flashvars[leadWithHTML5]=true&amp;flashvars[sideBarContainer.plugin]=true&amp;flashvars[sideBarContainer.position]=left&amp;flashvars[sideBarContainer.clickToClose]=true&amp;flashvars[chapters.plugin]=true&amp;flashvars[chapters.layout]=vertical&amp;flashvars[chapters.thumbnailRotator]=false&amp;flashvars[streamSelector.plugin]=true&amp;flashvars[EmbedPlayer.SpinnerTarget]=videoHolder&amp;flashvars[dualScreen.plugin]=true&amp;flashvars[LeadWithHLSOnFlash]=true&amp;flashvars[Kaltura.addCrossoriginToIframe]=true&amp;&wid=1_u851l0uc" width="1280" height="720" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" sandbox="allow-forms allow-same-origin allow-scripts allow-top-navigation allow-pointer-lock allow-popups allow-modals allow-orientation-lock allow-popups-to-escape-sandbox allow-presentation allow-top-navigation-by-user-activation" frameborder="0" title="Kaltura Player" style="position:absolute;top:0;left:0;width:100%;height:100%"></iframe></div></div>

+Connect your Analog Discovery 2 to your circuit as follows:

+* Put any GND pin on the Analog Discovery 2 (marked with a down arrow) into the breadboard row that is connected to GND on the Pi.
+(You'll always connect the GND pin on the Discovery 2 to the GND in the external circuit you want to measure, so that they have a **common ground**.)
+* Identify the analog Channel 1 pins on the Analog Discovery 2.
+Connect the 1+ pin to the breadboard row that is connected to the Pi's GPIO input pin.
+Connect the 1- pin to the breadboard row that is at GND.
+* Open the Waveforms application on your laptop.
+From the Welcome screen, click on the Scope button.
+* Set the Mode setting to Shift or Screen.
+* Press the Run button to start measuring the voltage.
+* Adjust the horizontal and vertical zoom settings so that you can see button press events as you actuate the switch.
+* Press the Stop button to stop measuring.

+---

+**Lab report**: Take a screenshot of the Scope window showing one button press + release, and **annotate** it to clearly mark:

+* The rising edge in a button press event
+* The falling edge in the same button press event
+* The duration (in time) for which the button is pressed
+* The voltage level when the button is not pressed
+* The voltage level when the button is pressed
+* The setting you would use to start and stop measuring
+* The setting you would use to adjust the horizontal (time axis) zoom
+* The setting you would use to adjust the vertical (voltage axis) zoom

+---

 \newpage

 ### Use `gpio` to read input

 In a terminal on your Pi, run